Leftover Turkey in Gravy

 What to do with Leftover Turkey:

-It is impressive how much leftover turkey meat you can rescue from your Thanksgiving turkey even after you think there’s nothing left.
-We plucked away at my Mom’s turkey last year and got about 8 cups of turkey meat (this was after about 12 people ate it!).
-Focus on the underside – this is usually the side that sits in all the turkey juices and much of it is dark meat which is so tender and tasty.
+We love Thanksgiving leftovers and it is impressive how much turkey meat you can rescue from your Juicy Roast Turkey even after you think there’s nothing left.
+We plucked away at my Mom’s turkey last year and got about 8 cups of turkey meat (this was after about 12 people ate it).

-I made a big batch of this leftover turkey in gravy for my sister’s house for lunch and all of my siblings, their husbands and their kiddos all loved it!
-It was a big win across the board and they went on and on about how great the turkey gravy tasted.
-We’ve served it over leftover mashed potatoes.
+I made a big batch of this turkey in gravy for my sister’s house for lunch and everyone loved it!
+It was a big win across the board and they went on and on about how great the turkey gravy tasted over leftover Mashed Potatoes.
+Best of all, it never tastes like leftovers.

 Ingredients for Leftover Turkey in Gravy: